Heywood railway station: History

-£300 million had been pledged to link Heywood back to the National Rail Network in 2009, which would have seen services direct to Manchester via Castleton, but this scheme was subsequently shelved due to lack of funding.
+A pledge of £300 million was made to link Heywood back to the National Rail network in 2009, which would have seen direct services to Manchester Victoria, via Castleton; however, this scheme was subsequently shelved due to lack of funding.
 The ELR still has ambitions to run trains through to Castleton though to allow direct interchange with National Rail services there.
 This would form part of a larger scheme to regenerate the area and create additional tourist attractions such as a proposed Heywood Culture Park.

 The original station was situated immediately opposite the terminal wharf of the Heywood Branch Canal.
-The East Lancashire Railway station is situated slightly further to the east, nearer to the former Heywood railway wagon works.
+The ELR station is situated slightly further to the east, nearer to the former Heywood railway wagon works.

+Services

+The East Lancashire Railway operates every weekend throughout the year, with additional services on some Wednesdays, Thursdays and Fridays between Easter and the end of September.